 - Making important decisions on investing donated funds

-As a Community Investment Volunteer, you will give approximately 10-13 hours of service to the community between the beginning of December and mid-January:
+As a Community Investment Volunteer, you will give approximately 11-14 hours of service to the community in December and January:

-- 1 hour of training on how to review grant applications online
+- 1.5 hour virtual training on how to review grant applications — sign up for training (Wed., Dec.
+8, 2021)

 - 7-10 hours of reviewing and scoring applications online on your own time